Sultaneous/gamzia/README.md

 ##### Not Implemented:
   * delete()
   Delete is a precarious operation in trees.
 It can unbalance them, and can take significant  time to complete.
-Most of the litterature recommends avoiding deletes or using a lazy delete style.
+Most of the literature recommends avoiding deletes or using a lazy delete style.
 Ideally, the delete would both remove the node, chain the parent node with children nodes, and then rebalance the tree.
 Also, some initial testing showed issues with Python not freeing up deleted nodes if a reference was left to them, so it must be implemented cautiously. **FUTURE IMPLEMENTATION**
   * getHeight()
   Only has a partial implementation.
 Returns a tuple of (left height, right height) from the root node.
 Do not rely on this method!
 The current implementation is incomplete; it calculates the height of the extreme left branch and the extreme right branch, but nested children may extend the height to deeper levels and they are currently ignored.  **FUTURE IMPLEMENTATION**
   * clear()